-While coronavirus (COVID-19) is new, preparing for responses to disasters is not.
 Hospitals and health systems conduct emergency preparedness training year-round, in each region and facility.
+Even prior to the COVID-19 outbreak, hospitals were prepared.

 Hospitals treat patients with infectious diseases every day.
 There are protocols in place to care for these patients while ensuring the safety of hospital staff, visitors and the larger community.
 Hospitals also share information and best practices and deploy specific strategies that work best for their communities.